 1. Successful product videos must grab viewers right from the start.

 On social media, viewers tend to scroll down their threads quickly, looking for things that interest them.
-They’ll scroll right past your post if it doesn’t grab their attention right from the get go.
-For this reason, you’ll want to grab them right up front.
-In part you can do this with your comments above the video, but you will need to do this in your video.
+They’ll scroll right past your post if it doesn’t grab their attention right from the get-go.
+For this reason, you’ll want to grab them right upfront.
+In part, you can do this with your comments above the video, but you will need to do this in your video.
 This leads to the next suggestion.

 A talking head is not likely to draw the kind of attention you’d like.
-If possible, show them something that’s either exciting, emotional, interesting or relatable right up front.
+If possible, show them something that’s either exciting, emotional, interesting, or relatable right upfront.

 For example, we have a company we’re currently working with that sells a product to building owners.
 The product is a radio communication tool that’s installed in buildings, and it’s used by firemen during a fire.
 A radio communication system could be pretty dry stuff, but we’ll be starting out the video with some dramatic fire scenes to grab attention.
 We’ll be showing how the communication device can help save lives.
-We’ll be stirring up emotion, showing showing the problem and the very important solution.
+We’ll be stirring up emotion, showing the problem, and the very important solution.
 We’ll be doing this in a dramatic way, right from the beginning of the video.

 2. Show your product in use if possible.

 If possible, it’s effective to show your product solving a problem rather than just talking about it.
 It’s also great to show things such as ease of use.
-It’s great to visually show the benefits of using your product, and to show a happy customer enjoying the benefits.
+It’s great to visually show the benefits of using your product and to show a happy customer enjoying the benefits.

 Here’s one video that we created to show how easy our client’s product is to use, and how beautiful the results can be.
 We actually had an actress/spokesperson install the DecoPlanks product in a beautiful home setting.
 The finished product was very appealing.
 This video was produced to be shown on Home Depot’s site, and shorter segments of the video could be used for social media purposes.
 By the way, we were excited to hear that Home Depot had deemed our videos “The gold standard of videos”, and asked their suppliers to use our videos as an example of what to do.